Shadow wants to offer decentralised currency, trade, and encrypted chat in one place.

 "I think the aim is to give people all of the tools they'd need to be able to do the things they normally do online—chat, trade etc.—but whilst maintaining their privacy," a spokesperson who goes under the handle SebSebastian, told me over encrypted chat.

-Because the market will be decentralised, and its infrastructure spread across each node of the Shadow network, theoretically there is no central point (like,
+Because the market will be decentralised, and its infrastructure spread across each node of the Shadow network, theoretically there is no central point (like, for example, a website's servers) for law enforcement, or anyone else, to target.
+And because there aren't any administrators, there shouldn't be a repeat of the Evolution case.

 The Shadow client comes with a number of different, intertwined features.
 The first is ShadowCash, the privacy-focused digital currency, which is, naturally, based on the decentralised blockchain technology behind Bitcoin.